-Back in January ’97, the goal was set: the completion of three California Triple Crown events.
-The first of which being Death Valley Double, held on March 22, 1997.
-It would be right after my winter finals, and I would be in Southern California anyways to visit a Formula Mazda race car manufacturer and some friends.
-How convenient!
+Back in January 1997, the goal was set: the completion of three California Triple Crown events.
+The first was the Death Valley Double, held on March 22nd.
+It would be right after winter finals, and I would be in Southern California anyways to visit a Formula Mazda race car manufacturer for a potential internship and some friends.
+How convenient.

-Supposedly, I would gradually increase my mileage to 160 miles/week, including commuting by mountain bike to and from my Sunnyvale home and Stanford a few days a week.
-As an incentive, I would also upgrade my drivetrain and wheels weeks in advance of the event so I would have sufficient time to work out all the bugs.
+Supposedly, I would gradually increase my mileage to 160 miles/week, including commuting by mountain bike between my Sunnyvale home and Stanford a few days a week.
+As an incentive, I would also upgrade the drivetrain and wheels weeks in advance of the event so I would have sufficient time to work out all the bugs.
 Funny how things don’t turn out the way they’re planned…

 Problems Before the Ride

 Somehow, with projects, problem sets, lab reports, and interviews, I managed to ride only 50 miles/week in January, February, and March.
 Naturally, then, I turned my attention to the components to make up for my deficiencies.

 In February I acquired a used pair of triple Shimano 105SC STI 8-speed shifters/levers and tentatively set them up with my 7-speed drivetrain.
 I never got the front lever to work well with my Suntour front derailleur, and finally conceded that I would have to replace the FD with the “correct” 105SC part.

 So I ordered that in early March.
 Furthermore, I sold my old wheels and found a source of a built-up 24-spoke Mavic CXP30/Ultegra wheelset, from Florida.
 They would ship it right away.
 But I only received it on Thursday March 20—the afternoon after my last final, and the day before I planned on departing for Death Valley.